 Welcome to the RealADSim Workshop organized at

-Join us on 19 Oct 2025 from 12:00 - 17:45 HST
+Join us on 19 Oct 2025 from 09:00 - 12:15 HST at 305A

 Introduction: Given the safety concerns and high costs associated with real-world autonomous driving testing, high-fidelity simulation techniques have become crucial for advancing the capabilities of autonomous systems.
 While classical driving simulators offer closed-loop evaluation, they still exhibit a domain gap compared to the real world.
 In contrast, offline-collected driving datasets avoid this gap but struggle to provide closed-loop evaluation.
 Novel View Synthesis (NVS) has recently opened up new possibilities by enabling closed-loop driving simulation directly from real-world data, which has attracted great attention.
 This creates a promising alternative for evaluating autonomous driving algorithms in dynamic, interactive environments.
-However, while NVS-based simulation unlocks new opportunities, there are two key questions that are yet to be answered: 1) How well can we render?
+However, while NVS-based simulation unlocks new opportunities, two key questions are yet to be answered: 1) How well can we render?
 2) How well can we drive?

 News